AA0809/fft_initial_experiment/docs/plan.md

 ## Future plans
 - I will possibly compare these two methods if I do a full test and can figure out how to collect information on run length
 - I may from here, try and figure out pitch detection on my own.
 I already have an idea (by maintaining coefficients but switching to sinx, sin2x, etc. essentially stacking frequencies instead, i should be able to do the same thing with evaluation to convert to a sampled wave, and vice versa)

+## Updated Plan 3/5/26
+Done:
+- coded fft and inverse fft
+- verified this works in the context of polynomial multiplication
+TODO:
+- Convert the functions to a class with OOP so I can separate my different experiments by files
+- Code fourier frequency analysis
+- Read up and fully understand frequency analysis